SunSeaLucky/CHARLS/README.md

 After such operation, I'v successfully extract 78 indicators which can almost accurately replace the indicators which are not in CHARLS.

-The following is the detailed choosing process:
+The following is the detailed choosing relationship:

 |Former Indicator|Replaced By|
 |-|-|